serssp/prometheus-client/README.md

     * [Timer](#timer---advanced)

 ##Background
-When we first started using Prometheus we looked for a client to suite us.
-Unfortunately Prometheus' own java client is riddled with *synchronized* methods (See the *CKMSQuantiles* class).
+At [Outbrain](http://techblog.outbrain.com/), we're using [dropwizard-metrics](http://metrics.dropwizard.io/3.2.0/) library.
+When we began migrating to Prometheus, the support for labels was needed - so we went to check the official client.

+As metrics is something very fundamental and heavy used -everywhere- in our services, in a multi-threaded environment, we did a review to the official client code, outcoming with one main issue: [synchronization](https://github.com/prometheus/client_java/blob/master/simpleclient/src/main/java/io/prometheus/client/CKMSQuantiles.java) instead of using concurrent data-structures.

-In light of that we decided to write our own client.
-For most metric implementations we simply wrapped DropWizard metrics.
-For the Histogram metric we implemented our own as DropWizard has no support for a bucket-based histogram.
+In light of that [contention overhead](http://www.ibm.com/developerworks/library/j-threads2/) we decided to write our own client, wrapping dropwizard-metrics interanlly, with custom Bucket-based [Histogram](https://github.com/outbrain/prometheus-client/blob/master/src/main/java/com/outbrain/swinfra/metrics/Histogram.java) implementation.

 ##Getting Started
 *prometheus-client* is hosted on [Bintray](#https://bintray.com/outbrain/OutbrainOSS/prometheus-client#)